aajanki/ts2workflows/language_reference.md

 parallel([my_subworkflow1, my_subworkflow2, my_subworklfow3])
 ```

-An optional second parameter is an object that can define shared variables and concurrency limits:
+An optional second parameter is an object that can define shared variables and concurrency limits.
+See the GCP documentation for more information.

 ```javascript
 let numPosts = 0